 The ceasefire between Israel and Hamas is mutual and is not tied to any conditions or guarantees.
 However, the Egyptian Intelligence Bureau sent two separate security delegations; one to Tel Aviv and one to Gaza, to monitor the conflicting parties’ commitment.
 Meanwhile, the Egyptian President pledged to continue to actively work on a sustainable peace resolution for the Israeli-Palestinian conflict.

-On May 18th, following a trilateral summit between the Egyptian, Jordanian, and French leaders, in Paris, the Egyptian President El-Sisi announced allocating 500 million dollars for reconstructing Gaza.
+On May 18th, following a trilateral summit between the Egyptian, Jordanian, and French leaders, in Paris, Egyptian President El-Sisi announced allocating 500 million dollars for reconstructing Gaza.
 On June 3rd, a huge parade of Egyptian civilian engineers and equipment entered Gaza to start reconstructing the infrastructure and more than 12 thousand homes that were damaged during the recent fight.
-The Egyptian construction delegation was received by warm welcome from Hamas leaders, as well as from the citizens of Gaza, who gathered in large numbers to wave the Egyptian flag and chant slogans for Egypt.
+The Egyptian construction delegation received by warm welcome from Hamas leaders, as well as from the citizens of Gaza, who gathered in large numbers to wave the Egyptian flag and chant slogans for Egypt.

-Simultaneously, the Egyptian state dared to extend its security and diplomatic arms into the pandora box of the Israeli-Palestinian conflict, in search for means to revive peace talks between the Israelis and the Palestinians.
-On May 30th, the Israeli Foreign Minister visited Cairo, upon an invitation from his Egyptian counterpart to discuss ceasefire with Hamas and potential perspectives for peace.
+Simultaneously, the Egyptian state dared to extend its security and diplomatic arms into the pandora box of the Israeli-Palestinian conflict, in search of means to revive peace talks between the Israelis and the Palestinians.
+On May 30th, the Israeli Foreign Minister visited Cairo, upon an invitation from his Egyptian counterpart to discuss a ceasefire with Hamas and potential perspectives for peace.
 The last time an Israeli foreign minister visited Cairo, was in 2008.
 The next day, On May 31st, the Egyptian Chief of Intelligence paid a rare visit to Hamas in Gaza and the Palestinian Authority in the West Bank.
-The last time an Egyptian high-profile official visited Gaza was in early 2000s.
+The last time an Egyptian high-profile official visited Gaza was in the early 2000s.

 For more than 14 years, Egypt has been trying to reconcile between Hamas and Fatah, the top political Palestinian rivals in Gaza and the West Bank.
-The latest round of talks between Hamas and Fatah, and other political factions took place in February of this year, in preparation for the Palestinian elections, which got canceled two months later.
+The latest round of talks between Hamas Fatah, and other political factions took place in February of this year, in preparation for the Palestinian elections, which got canceled two months later.
 The last Palestinian general elections took place in 2006.
 Since then, the conflict of interests between the leading Palestinian politicians blocked the possibility of holding a new round of elections.
-The current political status que is the real reason for most of the sufferings of the Palestinian people, but it works perfectly for the selfish interests of the Palestinian leaders.
+The current political status quo is the real reason for most of the suffering of the Palestinian people, but it works perfectly for the selfish interests of the Palestinian leaders.

 Whether Egypt may succeed in the almost impossible mission to reconcile between Fatah and Hamas remains an open question with no definitive answer.
-That is a mission more crucial and more complicated than bringing the Israelis and Palestinians to negotiation table, once again.
+That is a mission more crucial and more complicated than bringing the Israelis and Palestinians to the negotiation table, once again.